-Many student need educational financial assistance for various reasons and the Financial Aid Office is available to help you meet the basic expenses of tuition and fees.
+Many students need educational financial assistance for various reasons and the Financial Aid Office is available to help you meet the basic expenses of tuition and fees.
 Even if you feel you may not be eligible for aid, we encourage all students to apply for it using the Free Application for Federal Student Aid (FAFSA).
-The application is available starting in October of the previous year (example: applying for fall 2018, FAFSA is available starting October 2017).
+The application is available starting in October of the previous year (example: if applying for Fall 2018, FAFSA is available starting October 2017).

 What is Financial Aid?